 This is the best bavette steak recipe!
-Steak bavette is a tender and juicy steak cut that is similar to flank steak and skirt steak but is even more delicious and tender and is usually cheaper too!
-Learn how to cook the perfect bavette cut that is topped with the most delicious homemade chimichurri sauce.
+Pan seared and topped with a homemade chimichurri sauce, steak bavette is a tender and juicy steak cut that is similar to flank steak and skirt steak but is even more delicious and tender and is usually cheaper too!

 What is bavette steak?

-The bavette cut is not as well known as some other cuts of beef such as tenderloin, sirloin, ribeye, or New York strip, but don’t let that intimidate you, steak bavette is one of the best cuts of steaks you can buy and it’s also very affordable and cheaper than many other steak cuts.
+The bavette cut of steak is not as well known as some other cuts of beef such as tenderloin, sirloin, ribeye, or New York strip, but don't let that intimidate you, it is one of the best cuts of steaks you can buy and it's also very affordable and cheaper than many other steak cuts.

-Bavette steak is sometimes given other names or confused with other steak cuts such as flank steak, flank steak bavette, flap steak, Angus bavette, bavette meat, wagyu bavette, beef bavette or sirloin bavette.
-But don’t be confused, bavette steak and flank steak, while similar, are not the same cut of meat.
+Bavette steak is sometimes given other names or confused with other steak cuts such as flank steak, flap steak, Angus bavette, wagyu bavette, beef bavette or sirloin bavette.
+But don't be confused, bavette steak and flank steak, while similar, are not the same cut of meat.

 To make steak bavette even more tender, it is recommended that you marinate it and cut it across the grain (muscle fibers).
 This will give you a delicious, juicy steak that a is full of flavour.
-Other options to make bavette steak even more tender include tenderizing it with a meat hammer, marinading it, brining it, or using a rub.
+Other options to make this steak even more tender include tenderizing it with a meat hammer, brining it, or using a dry rub or a dry brine.

-There are many ways to cook bavette steak including on the bbq, grilling it, pan frying it, braising it, baking it in the oven or even cooking it in an air fryer.
+There are many ways to cook bavette steak including on the bbq, grilling it, pan frying it, searing in cast iron, braising it, baking it in the oven or even cooking it in an air fryer and in this post I will teach you the best way to cook this cut of steak perfectly.

 Why you will love this recipe: